mdshohaan/portfolio/README.md

-# Onboarding - Shamim's Portfolio site
+# Onboarding - Irfanul Islam Portfolio site

 This site is created by Shamim Hossain who is a full-stack developer and a tech enthusiast currently working as frontend lead @secureship inc. He loves to build products that help people to solve their problems.
 He is also a big fan of open-source and loves to contribute to open-source projects.
 So if you want to build your dream product faster with industry-standard tools and best practices then you are in the right place.